jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 }
 ```

-These are loaded from the original OpenAI tensorflow checkpoint variables:
+These are loaded from the original OpenAI tensorflow checkpoint:

 ```python
 >>> import tensorflow as tf